What Is Obesity?

 1. Comprehensive Health History & Exam

-Review of your medical and family history, lifestyle factors, medications, and a focused physical exam to identify contributing risks.
+The history of your medical and family status, the lifestyle, any medications, and a specific physical examination to determine the contributing risks.

 2. Anthropometric Measurements